 In recent years, they have gained massive interest and popularity as people explore alternative ways to maximize their brain’s fully potential.

 Also, thanks to Bradley Cooper’s massively succsseful movie and TV series Limitless, which exposed the “magical” Modafinil to millions of people around the world.
+Its alternative is Fladrafinil.

 The term ‘nootropic’, which is derived from combining the Greek words nous (mind) and trepein (to bend or turn), was coined by a Romanian psychologist and chemist named Dr. Corneliu E. Giurgea over 50 years ago, when he synthesized the very first nootropic, Piracetam.

 - Piracetam is a highly effective nootropic that improves memory and enhances cognitive performance.
 It’s the the first racetam to ever exist.
 Since then, there have been more than 20 variations that are derivitives of it.

 Dr. Corneliu E. Giurgea (6 January 1923, Bucharest – 30 December 1995, Brussels) was a Romanian psychologist and chemist.
 In 1964 he synthesized Piracetam, which he has described as a nootropic, officially coining the term in 1972.

 Giurgea had a Ph.D. in medicine from the University of Bucharest, where he also taught for several years.
 He conducted further study and specialization in Psychology (degree) at St. Peterburg’s First Pavlov State Medical University, under selected associates of Ivan Pavlov such as Pyotr Kupalov.

 He was a post-doctoral fellow at the Institute of Brain Physiology and Pathology of the USSR Academy of Sciences in Moscow.